Aug. 26, 2019 Arts Journal article by Diane Ragsdale is entitled “The Changing Face of Arts Engagement: My remarks at the Stratford Festival Forum”

 Some minutes of Stratford parks board meetings, at which Orr and other residents spoke for and against the construction of the Festival Theatre within the Stratford park system, have disappeared long ago, according to what appears to be a reliable account that I have been reading.

-What is evident, however, is that local history narratives regarding R. Thomas Orr’s contributions to Stratford’s development as a heritage and cultural tourism destination are a strong source of inspiration.
+What is evident, however, is that local history narratives regarding R. Thomas Orr’s contributions to Stratford’s development as a cultural tourism destination are a strong source of inspiration.

 Southwestern Ontario land use